It’s Not a Race, It’s an Obstacle Course

-Ten miles of ice water, electric shocks and more mud than Weston-Super-Mare, this week the Stephenson Law team took on the ultimate challenge of strength, stamina, grit, and camaraderie: Tough Mudder.
+Ten miles of ice water, electric shocks and more mud than Weston-Super-Mare: this week the Stephenson Law team took on the ultimate challenge of strength, stamina, grit, and camaraderie that is the Tough Mudder.

 But how do you create a business that makes millions of seemingly ‘normal’ people want to pay for the pleasure of being electrocuted with 10,000 volts, squeeze through tightly enclosed spaces and plunge into ice water?